 Children age 3 through 5th grade are welcomed to age-appropriate Sunday School classes.
 The focus is on learning stories from the Bible and relating those to our everyday lives.
 Children gather in room 10 for Sunday School opening, then move to age level classrooms with their teachers.

 Children enjoy Bible stories, singing, crafts, snacks, and play time during the entire worship service.
 Kinderchurch meets in room 13.

 Children join their families for the first part of the morning service, so they can learn about and experience corporate worship as a part of the larger church body.
 They are dismissed to Children’s Church just before the sermon.
 In Children's Church, kids become "Trackers of Truth", learning through dynamic and interactive lessons focused squarely on the word of God.
 You can learn more about our curiculuum from Seedbed Kids here.
 After the service, adults pick up their children outside room 10.

-Children are invited to join Christian Life Club (CLC) on Wednesdays from 6:45–8:00pm during the school year.
-CLCers learn Bible verses and participate in activities that help them learn more about following Jesus and living for Him.
-Each month has a theme centered on a Christian life trait.
+Children are invited to join Kid's Club on Wednesdays from 6:45–8:00pm during the school year.
+Kids learn Bible verses and participate in activities that help them learn more about following Jesus and living for Him.
 Crafts and recreation are also part of the program.
-Throughout the year, CLCers work on earning badges, which are presented at an end of the year honor council.
-CLC meets in rooms 9, 10, and 11.
+Kid's Club meets in rooms 9, 10, and 11.

 Week long camps are offered each summer for 3rd grade to Junior High students at our denomination’s campground in rural southern Indiana, near Terre Haute.
 Information about camp is available in the church office.